United States Court of Appeals

 A state court jury ruled in favor of the doctors and the Clinic on that medical negligence claim.

-Mrs. Shea now appeals the district court's conclusions on ERISA preemption and the statute of limitations.
+Mrs. Shea now appeals the district court's conclusions on ERISA preemption and

 The defendants move to dismiss the appeal as moot.